couchbaselabs/sync_gateway_ami/README.md

 # Creating SnapShot

-Finally, for an AMI meant for the AWS / ISV Marketplace, Click Action - Modify image permission grant permission for AWS to access it...
+Finally, for an AMI meant for the AWS / ISV Marketplace <br>
+Click "Action" - "Modify image permission" <br>
+Grant permission for AWS to access it...

     grant access to aws # 679593333241

-Check the box to, Add "create volume" permissions to the following associated snapshots when creating permissions Click "Save".
+Check the box to, Add "create volume" permissions to the following associated snapshots when creating permissions. <br>
+Click "Save".
 You should see the account number listed under "AWS Account Number"

-To verify that the snapshot(s) have been correctly shared:
+Verify that the snapshot(s) have been correctly shared: <br>
-Click "Snapshots" in the left hand navigation bar Select the snapshot(s) associated with the AMI
+Click "Snapshots" in the left hand navigation bar <br>
+Select the snapshot(s) associated with the AMI <br>
 Click "Permissions".
 You should see "aws-marketplace"